vanioinformatika/easydao/README.md

 EasyDao is a lightweight, fast and flexible modell and Dao code generator.

-*Project status*: development phase, do not use for production!
+*Project status*: development phase, do not use in production!

 History
 =======